austinliner/osticket-post-install-configuration/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Configure roles and departments on osTicket
+- Configure roles and departments on osTicket.
-- Configure agents and users
+- Configure agents and users.
-- Configure SLA and help topics
+- Configure SLA and help topics.
-- Create tickets as a user
+- Create tickets as a user.
 - Assign tickets as admin and work them as agents.

 <h2>Configuration Steps</h2>